maddisondesigns/customizer-custom-controls/readme.md

 = 1.2.1 =
 - Implemented latest version of wp-color-picker-alpha
-- Changed Toggle switch to use Dashicons rather than English text
+- Updated Toggle switch to use Dashicons rather than English text
 - Tweaked slider bar colour to make it easier to see
 - Tweaked script and style version numbers when they're enqueued to ensure they're consistent

 = 1.2.0 =
 - Fixed wp-color-picker-alpha WordPress 5.5 incompatibility - See https://github.com/kallookoo/wp-color-picker-alpha/issues/35
 - Fixed wp-color-picker-alpha Iris Alpha Slider not aligning properly in Firefox - See https://github.com/kallookoo/wp-color-picker-alpha/issues/36
-- Update skyrocket_hex_rgba_sanitization() to sanitize RBG and RGBa colors
+- Updated skyrocket_hex_rgba_sanitization() to sanitize RBG and RGBa colors

 = 1.1.9 =
 - Fixed escaping by changing two instance of esc_attr() to esc_html() as per Theme Check plugin recommendations
 - Tidied up styles

 = 1.1.8 =
-- Update the Google Font JSON files
+- Updated the Google Font JSON files

 = 1.1.7 =
-- Update the property for a couple of styles to only target the background color
+- Updated the property for a couple of styles to only target the background color
-- Update some of the color values to make them lowercase instead of uppercase
+- Updated some of the color values to make them lowercase instead of uppercase

 = 1.1.6 =
-- Update Pill Checkbox Custom Control to ensure that jQuery UI is listed as a dependency when enqueing scripts
+- Updated Pill Checkbox Custom Control to ensure that jQuery UI is listed as a dependency when enqueing scripts

 = 1.1.5 =
-- Update Select2 component to load from theme/plugin rather than CDN as per Theme Review Guidelines
+- Updated Select2 component to load from theme/plugin rather than CDN as per Theme Review Guidelines

 = 1.1.4 =
 - Fixed issue with Multiselect in Select2 Control where choices is a single array.
 Props @manchumahara